kamilogorek/kamilogorek/_posts/2017-01-03-clojure-journey.md

 ---
-title: "Starting a Journey with Clojure and ClojureScript"
+title: Starting a Journey with Clojure and ClojureScript
 ---

 [Clojure](https://clojure.org), as described on their official page: